vapoursynth/vapoursynth/doc/installation.rst

 Optional on Windows:

 5. Run ``vapoursynth register-install`` to set the VSSCRIPT_PATH environment variable to allow other applications to find the library
-6. Run ``vapoursynth register-legacy-install legacy`` to write installation information to the registry so applications not aware of R74 and later still work
+6. Run ``vapoursynth register-legacy-install`` to write installation information to the registry so applications not aware of R74 and later still work
 7. Run ``vapoursynth register-vfw`` to register the VFW module

 Note that you can easily switch multiple installs in virtual environments by using these commands.